jubatus/website/source/en/fv_convert.rst

  :key:       Specifies to which keys in a datum we apply the rule.
 For further explanation, please read counterpart in "string_filter_rules" section.
  :except:    Specifies which keys to exclude from the match.
 This is an optional parameter.
 For further explanation, please read counterpart in "string_filter_rules" section.
  :type:      Specifies a name of a filter used.
-This filter must de defined in "string_filter_types".
+This filter must be defined in "string_filter_types".
 No filter is available if no filter is defined in "string_filter_types".
  :suffix:    Specifies a suffix of a key where the result of a filtering is stored.
 For example, if "suffix" is "-detagged" and a filter is applied to "name" key in a datum, the result is stored in "name-detagged" key.

 Format of "key" and "except" is written in "string_filter_rules" section.